 Because it is so fast-acting and toxic, Xanax can cause more severe, complicated overdose problems.
 The early symptoms of Xanax overdose, as previously mentioned, resemble the side effects of regular Xanax use.

-There are even more serious signs of Xanax overdose symptoms that could be indicators that someone is experiencing a Xanax overdose reaction.
-They include profound confusion and severe cognitive problems.
-The person may have lost consciousness, is unresponsive, and is breathing at a very slow rate.
+Xanax overdose symptoms can also include difficulty in breathing as well as yellowing of the eyes and skin.
+There are even more severe signs of Xanax overdose that could indicate that someone is in danger.
+They include profound confusion and severe cognitive problems; the person may have lost consciousness, be unresponsive, and breathe very slowly.